 A different kind of struggle exists today due to external/foreign debts, an overburdened National Health Insurance System (NHIS) with a recurring budget deficit, issues of lack of transparency, and pockets of corruption.
 Another important issue is the volatility of developmental projects which occurs due to the changing political parties as a result of a shift in the priorities and agenda-setting in a progressive democratic system.
 In addition, certain socio-cultural issues and archaic traditional customs also put vulnerable people such as women and youth at risk of abuse and exploitation of various forms.
 Some Important aspects such as access to optimum health care, good quality education (both formal and informal), food security, human rights, the concept of equality and equity, availability of income-generating opportunities are all important in empowering vulnerable populations in other to achieve the greatest health, wellbeing and development

-Planned Parenthood Association of Ghana (PPAG) Cape Coast Clinic and Community Development Projects -PPAG is the leading Non-Governmental Organisation providing Sexual and Reproductive Health (SRH) services in Ghana.
+Planned Parenthood Association of Ghana (PPAG) is the leading Non-Governmental Organization providing Sexual and Reproductive Health (SRH) services in Ghana.
 It is a recognised member of the International Planned Parenthood Federation (IPPF) with a mission to enhance the quality of life by providing comprehensive Sexual Reproductive Health and Rights (SRHR) information, education and services to all persons, especially the youth and vulnerable groups in the country.
 PPAG's work complements Ghana's national efforts to provide healthcare and development to its citizens.
-It comprises various health practitioners from midwives, nurses, Obstetrics and Gynecology Specialists to other SRH experts who offer safe motherhood initiatives from guidance and counseling on fertility and SRH issues, family planning services, and antenatal care.
-It provides a male inclusive space and services to everyone, including young people and the elderly.
-In addition, PPAG has a long history of leadership in Family Planning programmes in Ghana and has pioneered many projects, including Family Life Education (FLE) for the Youth, Male and Female Clinics and the integration of Family Planning into Community Development Projects.
+It comprises various health practitioners, from midwives, nurses, Obstetrics and Gynecology Specialists to other SRH experts who offer safe motherhood initiatives from guidance and counseling on fertility and SRH issues, family planning services, and antenatal care.
+It provides a male-inclusive space and services to everyone, including young people and the elderly.
+In addition, PPAG has a long history of leadership in Family Planning programs in Ghana and has pioneered many projects, including Family Life Education (FLE) for the Youth, Male and Female Clinics, and the integration of Family Planning into Community Development Projects.
 This organization also assists national efforts to improve the socio-economic and political life of the population.
-It also promotes families' physical and mental health, especially the youth, through positive sexual behaviours.
-In addition, it promotes better health and nutrition of families, especially children and women, initiating and promoting educational and other programmes aimed at responsible family life for the youth.
+It also promotes families' physical and mental health, especially the youth, through positive sexual behaviors.
+In addition, it promotes better health and nutrition of families, especially children and women, initiating and promoting educational and other programs aimed at responsible family life for the youth.

-Participants will be involved in these basic levels of healthcare by having the opportunity to visit, observe, and understand other how the CHPS compounds work in Ghana.
-They would have the opportunity to learn from community health workers and nurses who work in various remote and indigenous areas where they run child welfare clinics, offer primary care services for the treatment of ailments, health education, and awareness outreach programs that are carried out in the coastal areas.
-Community health nurses and workers are stationed in CHPS compounds and do home and community visits which students can join in.
-Participants will understand the integration of systems and services at this lowest level along the continuum of care as well as the various challenges faced by the system in improving health outcomes.
+Participants in the public health track might be involved in these first levels of healthcare by having the opportunity to visit, observe, and understand how the CHPS compounds work in Ghana.
+They would have the opportunity to learn from community health workers and nurses who work in various remote and indigenous areas where they run child welfare clinics and offer primary care services for the treatment of ailments, health education, and awareness outreach programs in the coastal areas.
+Community health nurses and workers are stationed in CHPS compounds and do home and community visits which students can join.
+Participants will understand the integration of systems and services at this lowest level along the continuum of care and the various challenges faced by the system in improving health outcomes.

 With secluded beaches lined with beautiful fishing boats, historic sites, and friendly locals, the region of Cape Coast is one of the most fascinating places to be in Ghana.
 Known as a tranquil fishing port, the city of Cape Coast serves as the capital of both the Cape Coast Metropolitan District and Central Region of south Ghana.
 Additionally, the city is about a 3-hour drive away from Accra, Ghana’s capital.
 Along with its rich cultural history, Cape Coast is home to serene and picturesque hills, valleys, and streams.
 The region boasts of tropical climate throughout the year with cooler months between June and August.